opentofu/opentofu/rfc/20240513-static-evaluation.md

 Do we want to support provider functions during this static evaluation phase?
 I suspect not, without a good reason as the development costs may be significant with minimal benefit.
 It is trivial to detect someone attempting to use a provider function in an expression/body and to mark the expression result as dynamic.

 ### Future Considerations

+[Static Module Expansion](20240513-static-evaluation/module-expansion.md) is currently forbidden due to the significant architectural changes required.
+The linked document serves as an exploration into what that architectural change could look like if the need arises.

 #### Static Module Outputs
 It would be quite useful to pull in a single module which defined sources and versions of dependencies across multiple projects within an organization.
 This would enable the following example: